How to Start a Square Foot Garden

 Irrigating a Square Foot Garden

-It’s important to keep an SFG uniformly moist at all times.
+It’s important to keep an square food garden uniformly moist at all times.
 Once it becomes dry, the porous mixture requires more water dwell time to rehydrate, making daily short duration watering less effective.
 During high summer, daily or even twice daily watering may be necessary in some locations.

-To reduce watering requirements and better accommodate plants with large root systems, some gardeners have modified the basic SFG model by electing to build deeper box frames.
+To reduce watering requirements and better accommodate plants with large root systems, some gardeners have modified the basic square food garden model by electing to build deeper box frames.
 Popular options are 10 inches and 12 inches.

 Fertilizing a Square Foot Garden